tysbrown/tysbrown/README.md

 ### I ship code.
 Primarily in TypeScript.

 Functional programming is my jam.

-The whole web is my domain.
-Server, client, and database.
+The web is my domain.

+I love building features end-to-end.
+Client, server, and database.

 Currently a slave to React, Node, and GraphQL.